-As of 1 January 2021, Betri Banki was subject to buffers amounting to 6.5%, which is added to the solvency requirement.
+At year-end 2021, Betri Banki was subject to buffers amounting to 6,25%, which is added to the solvency requirement.

 Furthermore, the Danish FSA has issued minimum requirements for own funds and eligible liabilities (MREL).
-On 21 December 2020, the MREL requirement for Betri Banki was set at 31.7% of risk-weighted exposures.
+On 6 December 2021, the MREL requirement for Betri Banki was set at 31.7% of risk-weighted exposures.
 The requirement is adjusted every year.
 Betri Bank has been informed that there will be a transition period up until July 2025, which means that the requirement must be met gradually by July 2025.